 What Is METROLift And How Does It Work?

 METROLift is a complementary paratransit service offered by the Metropolitan Transit Authority of Harris County in accordance with the 1990 Americans with Disabilities Act (ADA).
-METROLift provides transportation for persons with disabilities who cannot board, ride or disembark from a regular METRO fixed-route bus, even if that bus is equipped with a wheelchair lift or ramp.
+METROLift provides transportation for persons with disabilities who cannot board, ride or disembark from a METRO fixed-route bus, even if that bus is equipped with a wheelchair lift or ramp.

 METROLift provides service using wheelchair lift vans and ramp-equipped mini-vans that accommodate persons using wheelchairs and scooters.
 Boarding chairs are available to assist any patron who is unable to access the van using the stairs.
 Please note that patrons cannot request specific vehicle types.
+METROLift is a curb-to-curb service with assistance beyond the curb provided when needed or requested due to disability.

 METROLift Is Public Transportation